 While their brains are pretty small, they are among the friendliest lizard species and are excellent beginner reptiles due to their calm and curious personalities.

 So how do they compare to other reptiles?

 Leopard Geckos’ Brains Compared To Other Reptiles

-Leopard geckos are small animals, so it only makes sense their lizard brains are small, too.
+Leopard geckos are small animals, so it only makes sense their lizard brains are tiny, too.